-EMPHASIS OF MATTER - CLOSURE OF THE 2018 YEAR OF ACCOUNT
+EMPHASIS OF MATTER - CLOSURE OF THE 2019 YEAR OF ACCOUNT

-We draw attention to the Basis of preparation which explains that the 2018 year of account of syndicate 1910 has closed and all assets and liabilities transferred to the 2019 year of account by reinsurance to close at 31 December 2020.
+We draw attention to the Basis of preparation in Note 1 which explains that the 2019 year of account of syndicate 1910 has closed and all assets and liabilities have been transferred by reinsurance to close at 31 December 2021.

-As a result, the 2018 year of account of syndicate 1910 is no longer a going concern.
+As a result, the 2019 year of account of syndicate 1910 is no longer a going concern.
 The reinsurance to close occurs in the normal course of business for a syndicate year of account at the 36 months stage of development and the syndicate underwriting year accounts have been prepared on the basis that the recorded assets and liabilities will be realised and discharged in the normal course of business.